Introduction of SQL Server Permission

 Here are a few database-level permissions in SQL Server :

-- CREATE DATABASE: It is database-level permission that lets a user create or restore a database.
+- CREATE DATABASE: Database-level permission lets a user create or restore a database.
 This permission can only be granted in the master database.

 - ALTER ANY <>: With this permission, a user can alter any application role, column, key, database trigger, security policy, database name, etc. This permission is usually given to database admins.

-- CONTROL DATABASE: This permission is the most crucial, and this is only with db_owner by default.
+- CONTROL DATABASE: This permission is the most crucial, only with db_owner by default.
 It lets the owner drop or delete a database.

-One must note that the db_owner role in SQL Server, by default has all the permissions on the database.
-It is quite intuitive since you are the owner you should have all the permissions.
+One must note that the db_owner role in SQL Server, by default, has all the permissions on the database.
+It is pretty intuitive since you are the owner; you should have all the permissions.
 By now, we have a fair idea of what permissions are in SQL Server.
-The other thing which must be coming in your head is, who manages all these permissions and how are they granted or revoked?
-You will find answers to all these questions, hang in there till the end of this article.
+The other thing which must be coming into your head is who manages all these permissions, and how are they granted or revoked?
+You will find answers to all these questions; hang in there till the end of this article.

-If you have created the database, you are the owner and the entire control is in your hands.
+If you have created the database, you are the owner, and the entire control is in your hands.
 It’s up to you to whom you want to grant permission.
-You can also delegate this task of managing permissions to another user by giving it some top-level permissions.
-In SQL Server, we have three commands namely, GRANT, REVOKE, and DENY that let an admin or owner manage permissions.
+You can also delegate this task of managing permissions to another user by giving it top-level permissions.
+In SQL Server, we have three commands, GRANT, REVOKE, and DENY, that let an admin or owner manage permissions.
 Here is the syntax for all three of these commands.

 Syntax and Parameters